Dissident Editions

 The only rurality that has status now

-concentration-camps where a million pigs and calves suffer unbelievable torture;
+concentration-camps where a million pigs suffer unbelievable torture;

 vast prairies where soy-beans and wheat and maize are grown